ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 Each custom context is a self-describing JSON following the same pattern as an [unstructured event](#trackUnstructEvent).
 Since more than one can be attached to an event, the `context` argument (if it is provided at all) should be a non-empty array of self-describing JSONs.

+**Important:** Even if only one custom context is being attached to an event, it still needs to be wrapped in an array.

 Here are two example custom context JSONs.
 One describes a page, and the other describes a user on that page.

 ```javascript